aforoughi1/IntelligentOne/README.md

 ![ndaysforcast](/images/IntelligentOne5DaysForcast.png)

 #### The Sentiment Modelling

-Sentiment Analysis is, in a nutshell, the process of analysing pieces of text to determine the sentiment, whether they are positive, negative or neutral.
-Here, it is used to observe the Headlines and Regulatory News, and to determine the tone and the underlying information in source materials.
+Sentiment Analysis is the process of examining text to determine its emotional tone—classifying it as positive, negative, or neutral.
+In our case, this technique is applied to headlines and regulatory news to assess both the sentiment and the deeper context embedded within financial source materials.

-To extract the features from the news headlines, we use the natural language processing (NLP) to capture the features in the financial domain.
-We make use of FinBERT for this task.
+To extract meaningful features from news headlines, we employ natural language processing (NLP) tailored to the financial domain.
+For this task, we leverage FinBERT—a transformer-based language model pretrained entirely on financial articles.

-The FinBERT is a Transformer model pretrained fully on financial articles (the language model on a financial corpus).
-It is further Finetuned using the labelled Financial Sentiment’s dictionary (Financial Phrase Bank by Malo et al. 2014), which has mapped the
+FinBERT is based on BERT (Bidirectional Encoder Representations from Transformers), a deep neural network architecture developed by Google in 2018.
+It is further fine-tuned using labeled data from the Financial Phrase Bank by Malo et al. (2014), which maps financial text snippets to sentiment labels.
+This specialized training enables FinBERT to accurately interpret the sentiment and relevance of financial language.
-words: sentence | sentiment.
-The language model is based on the BERT (Bidirectional Encoder Representations) model, a deep neural network, which was developed by Google in 2018.

 ![The SM App](/images/IntelligentOneSentimentAnalysis1.png)

-The result below, it demonstrates the Deep Learning model is exceedingly accurate.
+The results below demonstrate that the Deep Learning model is highly accurate.

 ![The SM Results](/images/IntelligentOneSentimentAnalysis2.png)